3ndG4me/torphantom/README.md

 **Remember this tool is still in BETA and any risks you take or activties performed while using TorPhantom fall back on you (whether the app is in BETA or not)**

 TODO:
-1. Add in arguments for more interfaces other than eth0 and wlan0 (currently hardcoded)
+1. Add in arguments for more interfaces other than eth0 and wlan0 on both macOS and Linux (currently hardcoded)
-2. Dynamic interfaces for macOS (currently hardcoded for WiFi interface only)
 3. More Linux support (currently install script is for Debian based distros only)

 DONE: